HEATING AND COOLING FAQS

 Yes, when you see water or ice forming/melting anywhere on the system in A/C mode you’ll want to be sure that your furnace filter is clean.
 Most calls we get about ice or water are due to a dirty filter.
 What happens is that a dirty filter will cause air restriction across the cooling coil and cause the air to move too slowly in the system.
 This will cause the moisture in the air to freeze and form ice in the furnace (coil).
 Another cause of ice forming can also be a low refrigerant charge.
 If the filter is clean, contact Randazzo as soon as possible.
 Be sure to allow time for the ice to completely melt prior to a Randazzo technician arriving.

-Almost anything that is 16 MERV 16 should be replaced once a year.
+Almost anything that is MERV 16 should be replaced once a year.
 If the filter is 1 inch it should be replaced every 30-60 days.
-A MERV 8 or 10 (4 inch) should be replaced every 3-4 months, or every six months if there are no smokers, pets, or candles.
+A MERV 8 or 11 (4 inch) should be replaced every 3-4 months, or every six months if there are no smokers, pets, or candles in the home.
 When you need to change the filter also depends on the filter for your furnace.
 We sell a few different types of filters.
 Typically, we provide filters by determining the filter thickness and Minimum Efficiency Reporting Value, or MERV rating, which is from 1 to 16.
 The MERV rating is based on an air filter’s efficiency, so the higher the MERV rating, the more efficient the air filter is at removing particles.
 MERV 8 would be yesterday’s standard, MERV 10 is today’s standard.
 However, MERV 16 is the best you can get, and is one of our more popular filters.

 Once a year after the heating season, meaning that it should be done in the early spring just before you turn your air conditioner on.
 This will prevent mold and dirt from building up in the pan and on the pad.
+To purchase humidifier pad for your system, visit our online store and get free shipping on most items.

 - Make sure you have power to your furnace: in the lower portion of the furnace you’ll see a small sight glass, it will be round and about 2 inches in diameter.
 Check and see if you can see two lights flashing.
 If you can see these lights, then you know you at least have power to the furnace.